xjtuecho/EDSPack/UserManual_EN.md

 Take EDS102CV for example, the normal working current is about 1.85A.
 After shutdown, the quiescent current is about 2.3mA, then we can estimate the battery life.

 ![Shutdown quiescent current](image/04-关机静态电流.png "Shutdown quiescent current")

 ![Power on working current](image/05-开机工作电流.png "Power on working current")

 The normal working time of 5200mAh battery pack is `5.2/1.85=2.8` hours.
-Standby time is about `5200/2.3/24=94` days。
+Standby time is about `5200/2.3/24=94` days.

-Other battery pack capacities can be calcutated in this way.
+Other battery pack capacities can be calculated in this way.

 Warning: *The quiescent current of EDS102CV after shutdown is quite high, about 2.3mA.
 A long-time idle may run out of your batteries.
 You should recharge your oscilloscope once in a while.
-This is issue of oscilloscope itself, not battery pack.*。
+This is issue of oscilloscope itself, not battery pack.*.

 ### Voltage test

 When EDSPack is fully charged, voltage test result please refer to photos below:

 ![Two cells in series voltage test](image/06-两节电池电压测试.png "Two cells in series voltage test")

 ![Bottom cells voltage test](image/07-底部电池电压测试.png "Bottom cells voltage test")

 ![Top cells voltage test](image/08-顶部电池电压测试.png "Top cells voltage test")

 ## More information